agahkarakuzu/agahkarakuzu/README.md

 I am a Postdoctoral Research Associate at [NeuroPoly Lab](https://neuro.polymtl.ca) at [Polytechnique Montreal](https://www.polymtl.ca/) and a Junior Fellow of the [ISMRM](https://ismrm.org).
 I have a background in MRI physics, software development, biomedical applications of signal theory, and musculoskeletal biomechanics.

 My current research focuses on developing end-to-end measurement workflows for advanced quantitative MRI (qMRI) applications in neuroimaging, including multiparametric mapping and biophysics-driven microstructural imaging.
 My primary motivation is to elevate qMRI to a metrological standard, enabling the quantification of measurement uncertainty within a reproducible multi-vendor framework.
-This rigorous approach necessitates addressing the issue of reproducibility through a multistep process, with each following research objective contributing to a comprehensive solution:
+This rigorous aim necessitates addressing the issue of reproducibility through a multistep process, with each following research objective contributing to a comprehensive solution:

 1. **Standardized MRI acqusitions (Hardware Integration)**
 <details>